 However, PS4 has been hugely successful with the console model of gaming as well as with the online game subscription model via PS Now.
 Sony’s sold 81.2 million PS4 consoles so far with the 2017 sales revenue alone amounting to $17.53 billion.
 So, Sony might take time to shift towards a completely cloud-based gaming.

-For now, we’ll have to wait some time for more information about PS5, and about what new features it will come with.
+For now, we’ll have to wait for more information about PS5, and about what new features it will have.
 If Sony releases the next PlayStation in 2020, then we can expect to see compatibility with WiFi 6 among other new features.

 The introductory price point of the PS4 Console was $399, and the newer PS4 Pro also debuted at the same price.
 Even though the competing Microsoft’s Xbox One X launched at a higher price tag and if Sony leaned more towards the cloud-based gaming, then we wouldn’t expect to see a higher price tag for the next PlayStation.